jaw12346/Coinbase-Pro-DCA/README.md

 --------------------------------------------------------------------------------------------------

 ## Contributing
-Contributions are greatly appreciated for this project!
-For major changes, please open an issue first to discuss what you would like to change. **DO NOT** push your personal config.json file to the repository as it stores the API information which is sensitive financial information that should **NOT** be shared.
+***Contributions, suggestions, and bug reports are greatly appreciated and encouraged for this project!***<br>
+For major changes, please open an issue first to discuss what you would like to change. **DO NOT** push your config.json file to the repository as it stores the API information which is sensitive financial information that should **NOT** be shared.<br>